 While daily forecasts were not an improvement over a null model over the entire time period, we did find that under nonbloom conditions the daily forecasts did slightly better than the null persistence model.
 Additionally, the weekly forecasts did substantially better than the null at both 1 and 2-week time horizons under nonbloom conditions.
 This is not surprising given than the model was calibrated to model weekly patterns which are clearly not well captured by the null model.

-Interestingly, contrary to commonly upheld forecasting theory (Dietze 2017) we found with our weekly model that the forecastability did not decrease with forecast horizon.
+Interestingly, contrary to commonly upheld forecasting expectations/paradigms??
+Probably not theory yet!
+(Dietze 2017) we found with our weekly model that the forecastability did not decrease with forecast horizon.
 This pattern holds true especially under nonbloom conditions, but is also seen over the entire year period.

+Can you interpret this a bit more?
+What does this mean for forecasting phytos in general?

+I think before launching into the uncertainty, there needs to be more discussion here about bloom forecasting vs chla forecasting, how the drivers of the daily model vs weekly model varied, and how this shows that phytoplankton respond to different drivers on different time scales, then transition to uncertainty…

-Our dominant source of uncertainty was process error, indicating that our model was missing key processes that control dynamics in phytoplankton abundance.
+Our dominant source of uncertainty averaged over time was process error, indicating that our model was missing key processes that control dynamics in phytoplankton abundance.
 This is not surprising given that due to the data latency constraints of a forecasting system, we were limited to driver variables which were also forecastable (i.e., nutrients or predator abundance are not reasonable covariates in a forecasting framework)

 Relative contributions of uncertainty were not static throughout the year.